- 1 How to replace a pool cue tip ferrule ?

 The airline authorities don’t allow the cues as part of the carry-on baggage, but they do permit them in the form of checked bags.
 Most of them have listed the inventory items in their security and safety guidelines in conformance to the Transportation Security Administration standards and regulations. make sure you have case and protect the pool cue tip.

 How do you choose a Pool Cue?

 The basic parameters of pool cue selection are related to the properties of the tip, ferrule, shaft, wrap, joints and the inlays.
-The material, design, construction, dimension and the weight of the cue are the most important contributors to the structure and functionality.
+The perfect pool cues has the material, design, construction, dimension and the weight of the cue are the most important contributors to the structure and functionality.

 The materials cue for the beginners are maple wood, Irish linen, leather, rubber and synthetic fiber.

 - Cue Shaft: Maple wood with the pro-taper design is recommended to provide even weight balance.
 It should have minimum squirt (deflection) effect.
 It is the angle of deviation taken by the cue–ball after the cue strikes it.
 It may not be possible to avoid squirt, but the shaft design can reduce its value to the minimum.
 The playability factor naturally increases with a decrease in squirt.
 Radial lamination on the shaft can help increase the efficiency and flexibility.
 The tensile strength of the shaft is evenly distributed along the length and diameter.
 The shaft gives enhanced control over the cue when you strike the cue–ball.
 You may also choose the shafts with the standard taper that has gradually decreasing diameter from the bumper to the ferrule edge.
 Starting with the wooden shaft is preferred over fiberglass or carbon fiber since it can withstand shocks from accidental fall.